DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

    ...
   ])
 ```
 You can also use the *DefaultOptions* atribute to set the defualt value of the Datastore object in the following way.
+This would be located in the *super(update_info(info, ...)* function discussed earlier.
+Below is an example:
 ```ruby
 'DefaultOptions' =>
 {